Created on: 03 Sep 2021 | Last modified: 20 Jul 2022

 Online professional learning opportunities are widely available these days.
 How do we choose the right opportunities, and fit them into our home and working lives?
 Eilidh Gittus, EIS Organiser, offer insights as she talks about her recent experiences of participating in an online Open University course.

-1. Congratulations on successfully completing the Open University Online Teaching: Creating Courses for Adult Learners course this summer.
+1. Congratulations on successfully completing the Open University Online Teaching: Creating Courses for Adult Learners course.
 What are some of the key learning points that have stuck with you?

 2. How did your experience of studying this course compare with other experiences of learning (both face to face and online)?